 At the end of the first week of sessions, on 28 July 2017, the Istanbul 27th High Criminal Court released seven Cumhuriyet employees and but kept Şık and four others in prison.
 The court also stated that some elements in Şık’s defense statement could “constitute a crime” and decided to file a criminal complaint with the Istanbul Prosecutor’s Office.

-The next hearing in the trial took place on September 11, 2017, at a courtroom inside the Silivri prison compound.
-The court ordered continuation of detention for all defendants at the end of the hearing.
-A detailed report on the hearing can be found here.
+The next hearing in the trial took place on 11 September 2017.
+A report on the hearing can be found here.

-During the seventh hearing on March 16, the prosecutor submitted his final opinion, requesting that 13 members of the Cumhuriyet staff, including Ahmet Şık, are convicted on charges of "aiding an armed organization without being its member."
+During the seventh hearing on 16 March 2018, the prosecutor submitted his final opinion, asking the court to convict Şık and 12 other Cumhuriyet staffers of "aiding an armed terrorist organization without being its member."

-On April 25, the 27th High Criminal Court of Istanbul convicted 14 Cumhuriyet journalists and executives, including reporter Ahmet Şık, of "aiding a terrorist organization without being its member." Şık was sentenced to seven-and-a-half years in prison.
-The court ruled to impose judicial control measures on all defendants in the case who were handed down prison sentences.
+The final hearing of the Cumhuriyet trial took place on 24-25 April 2018.
+The 27th High Criminal Court of Istanbul convicted 14 Cumhuriyet journalists and executives, including Ahmet Şık, of "aiding a terrorist organization without being its member." Şık was sentenced to 7 years and 6 months in prison.

 Indicted twice based on single complaint